International Fuel Tax Agreement (IFTA)

 This section provides information on the International Fuel Tax Agreement (IFTA) for Prince Edward Island interprovincial and interstate carriers.
 Under this agreement Prince Edward Island can issue a fuel tax license to Island carriers, which allows them to travel in all IFTA member jurisdictions.

-How will the new price on carbon impact IFTA Carriers?
+How will the transition to the federal Fuel Charge impact IFTA Carriers?

 What is the International Fuel Tax Association, Inc.?